augustin-barillec/google-pandas-load/docs/source/index.rst

 google-pandas-load is a wrapper library for conveying big data from A to B, where A and B are distinct and chosen among BigQuery, Storage, a local folder or pandas.

-This library enables faster data transfer than those performed by `Python Client for Google BigQuery`_'s methods :
+This library enables faster data transfer than those performed by `Python Client for Google BigQuery`_'s methods:

 - `google.cloud.bigquery.job.QueryJob.to_dataframe()`_
 - `google.cloud.bigquery.client.Client.load_table_from_dataframe()`_